spryker/docker-sdk/README.md

 ## Getting Started

-To start working with Spryker in Docker, follow [the link]:
+To start working with Spryker in Docker, follow [the link] (https://documentation.spryker.com/installation/spryker_in_docker/docker_sdk/docker-sdk.htm).
-(https://documentation.spryker.com/installation/spryker_in_docker/docker_sdk/docker-sdk.htm).